top of page

 Why Positive Interactions Matter

-Positive interactions are the foundation of good relationships, and they have two dimensions: frequency and depth.
+Positive interactions have two critical dimensions: frequency and depth.

 Frequency of Interaction